agraubert/agutil/README.md

 * Added a function `agutil.splice` which takes a iterable of at least 2 dimensions (M rows by N columns) and returns an iterable for each column (N iterables of length M).
 * `agutil.byteSize` now supports yottabytes
+* Added `agutil.context_lock` method, which enforces a timeout when acquiring a native lock
+* New exceptions: `agutil.TimeoutExceeded` and `agutil.LockTimeoutExceeded`

 ##### API
 * agutil.clump(_seq_, _length_):